 On the server start vvvv with the /server commandline parameter and note that vvvvs button in the taskbar now displays SERVER! to indicate its mode.

-If your server PC has more than one network adapter you need to specify which one to use for the udp broadcasts.
-You do this via the (hidden) Broadcast IP on the Boygroup (VVVV Server).
+If your server PC has more than one network adapter that are assigned to different networks you need to specify which one to use for the udp broadcasts.
+You do this via the (hidden) Broadcast IP on the Boygroup (VVVV Server) by specifying a broadcast address on the subnet you want the boygroup to operate on, like: 192.168.178.255 (ie. with the last byte set to 255).

 To tell the server which clients it has to deal with, create a Boygroup (VVVV Server) node.
 To the Clients of this node connect a spread of IP-addresses of all your clients.
 Usually you'll end up having a patch similar to this: